To update Elm:

 The makeDotElm function lets us retrieve these dependencies in the

-standard nix way. we have to copy them in (rather than symlink) and
+standard nix way.
+We have to copy them in (rather than symlink) and

 make them writable because the elm compiler writes other .dat files